rugbyprof/CMPS-Cryptography/Program_3.md

 ![](http://f.cl.ly/items/2J2u1q2F1c0A1p21220S/ecurve.png)

 #### What to Turn In
-- All files need to be in a folder
 - All of your files need to be uploaded to github by ***Tuesday 4 Aug 2:30 p.m.***
 - All work needs to done on an individual basis, and suspected cheating will result in appropriate action.
 - All code needs to commented at a level appropriate upper level and graduate work.